awslabs/LISA/lib/docs/config/mcp.md

 >
 > AWS Sessions requires MCP Server Connections to be enabled.
 Administrators can disable AWS Sessions independently if they do not want users connecting AWS credentials in chat.

+## Workflow Orchestration Interactions

+Workflow orchestration can invoke MCP tools when workflow steps are configured for MCP-backed actions.
+The following configuration flags control rollout behavior for this integration:

+- `workflowOrchestrationEnabled`: Enables workflow orchestration APIs and workflow execution from Chat.
+- `workflowApprovalRequiredByDefault`: Requires approval checkpoints before external actions are executed.
+- `workflowScheduleEnabled`: Enables scheduled workflow runs; disabled means MCP-backed workflows run only when manually triggered.

+### Guardrails and security

+- Keep `workflowApprovalRequiredByDefault` enabled for MCP-integrated workflows unless your environment has explicit compensating controls.
+- Scheduled workflows should only use stable MCP tools and scoped credentials to reduce unintended repeated actions.
+- Validate server-level and tool-level opt-in settings before enabling scheduling so users do not unintentionally execute broad MCP capabilities.

 ![MCP Example](../assets/mcp_toolchain.gif)